vanScoota/RunPG/README.md

 ### [0.1.1] - 2018-12-20
 #### Added
-- Created Jump Tiles and Run Tiles
+- Created jump and run sprites.
-- Added Run Animation
+- Added run animation.

 ### [0.1.2] - 2019-01-09
 #### Added
-- tiles for ducking and crouching
+- Sprites for ducking and crouching.
-- Ducking Animation
+- Ducking animation.

 ### [0.1.3] - 2019-01-11
 #### Added
-- Crouching Animation
+- Crouching animation.
-- Sipmle Jump Animation
+- Simple jump animation.
-#### Updated
+#### Changed
-- Crouching Tiles
+- Crouching sprites.

 ### [0.1.4] - 2019-01-13
 #### Added
-- Dying Tiles
+- Dying sprites.
-- Dying Animation triggered by pressing button "D"
+- Dying animation triggered by pressing button "D".

 ### [0.1.5] - 2019-01-14
 #### Added
-- public properties to activate/deactivate skills
+- Public properties to activate/deactivate skills.
-- when chrouching collider changes so the head does'nt disappear within the wall
+- When crouching collider changes so the head doesn't disappear within the wall.

 ### [0.1.6] - 2019-01-15
 #### Added
-- script so main camera follows the player
+- Script that let's main camera follow the player.
-- boundaries for the camera so it stops when level is over
+- Boundaries for the camera so it stops when level is over.
-- imroved sample scene level
+- Improved sample scene level.

-### [0.1.6] - 2019-01-17
+### [0.1.7] - 2019-01-17
 #### Added
-- Camera script again
+- Camera script again.
-- Changed Crouching Sprites
+- Changed crouching sprites.

-### [0.1.7] - 2019-01-22
+### [0.1.8] - 2019-01-22
 #### Added
-- Put Respawn and Checkpoints into PlayerController
+- Put Respawn and checkpoints into PlayerController.
-- Camra Controller
+- Camera Controller.

-### [0.1.8] - 2019-01-23
+### [0.1.9] - 2019-01-23
 #### Added
-- controllability with w+a+s+d keys
+- Controls with WASD keys.
+#### Changed
+- Improved rouching and ducking.

+## [0.2.0] - 2019-02-07
-#### Improved
+#### Added
+- New tilesets for Grassland and Lavahell.
+- Finish flags which load the next scene on collision.
+- Prefabs for all cross scene objects.
+- Backgrounds that move with the camera.
-- crouching and ducking
+- Levels 1, 2, 5 and 6 are finished.

+#### Fixed
+- Crouching doesn't glitch anymore.